Your Child Can Learn How To Sound Out Words!

 And because your child is practicing sounding out words with gross motor movements, color, pictures, a multi-sensory manner, brain-based learning, and predictability, decoding skills set in like magic!

-A sample page from the Bravo!
-Super Booster where kids with dyslexia overcome reading challenges.
+A Sample Page from the Bravo!
+Super Booster Pack

 The Bravo!
 Super Booster Pack uses phonemic units to help build a reading foundation for your dyslexic reader.
 Phonemic units are those small units of sound that our language is made of, and when your child has a strong grip of these units, it’s easy to sound out words!